KHwong12/place-of-work-od/description_md/heatmap.md

+## Where do the workers live and work?

 How many people are working from/to each district?
 The following heatmap helps you grasp a quick understanding about the travel pattern.
 The vertical axis list the districts workers are living in, and the horizontal axis list the working location, classified by districts.
 Each square in the plot refers to the number of workers